 - A flaw in rotational ciphers is that no letter can equal itself, therefore we can eliminate the actual word MEET as plaintext.

 - If we assume that Q is either an A or an I, then we can also assume that E is not either an A or an I and it can’t be an E. Since we’re pretty sure E is a vowel, that leaves us with E being either O or U. From there it takes little effort to test those options and eventually end up with a likely word

 WOODis correct, then we can change the same letters in other words: E=0, M=W, T=D, Q=A, and continue on working our way through the ciphertext.

 - Another way to proceed would be to test if this is a simple rotation cipher.
 To do that, we would calculate the offset from a ciphertext letter and a plaintext letter such as M = W. That gives us 16, and if we then reverse every letter back 16 slots in the alphabet, the rest of the plaintext will either make sense, or it will still be unintelligible gibberish.

-Now consider the same example if standard blocks are used.
+Now consider the same example if standard blocks of four are used.
 The ciphertext would look like this: